Rabaul: World War II

-Rabaul was heavily bombed by Japanese aircraft starting from January 4 1942.
+Rabaul was heavily bombed by Japanese aircraft starting from 4 January 1942.
 On 23 January the battle of Rabaul began and Rabaul was captured shortly thereafter by thousands of Japanese naval landing forces.
 Rabaul was then bombed by Allied forces later that month.

 The military personnel, and most civilians who had remained in Rabaul, were placed aboard the Montevideo Maru, which was sunk off the Philippines in June 1942.
 About six planters who had remained in the bush were executed in July 1942 after they gave themselves up to the Japanese, while 12 men, who had technical skills, were imprisoned in Rabaul, but were executed at the end of 1944.
 Four men were found in a camp when Rabaul was liberated.

 During their occupation the Japanese developed Rabaul into a much more powerful base than the Australians had planned after the 1937 volcanic eruptions, with long-term consequences for the town in the post-war period.
 The Japanese army dug many kilometres of tunnels as shelter from Allied air attacks, such as the bombing of November 1943.
 They also expanded the facilities by constructing army barracks and support structures.
 By 1943 there were about 110,000 Japanese troops based in Rabaul.

 On 18 April 1943, the United States executed Operation Vengeance, in which Admiral Isoroku Yamamoto, the architect of the Japanese attack on Pearl Harbor, was shot down and killed by a United States P-38 Lightning over south Bougainville.
 Yamamoto had taken off from Rabaul on an inspection tour, and United States Navy cryptographers had intercepted and then decrypted Japanese communications giving his flight itinerary.
 Because of the need to keep secret the American ability to decrypt Japanese radio traffic, the sensitive information went up the chain of command for a decision as to what actions the units in the field should take; ultimately President Franklin D. Roosevelt was said to have approved the action based on these intercepts, although this is not documented.
 Sixteen United States Army Air Forces P-38 Lightning fighters took off from Guadalcanal and intercepted and shot down the two bombers of the Yamamoto flight, for the loss of one P-38.

 Instead of capturing Rabaul during their advance towards the Japanese Home islands, the Allied forces decided to bypass it by establishing a ring of airfields and naval bases on the islands around it.
 Cut off from re-supply and under continual air attacks as part of Operation Cartwheel, the base became useless.
-The neutralisation of Rabaul took until the end of the war and was only completed following the Japanese surrender in August 1945.
+The neutralisation of Rabaul took until the end of the war and was only completed with the Japanese surrender in August 1945.